-November 15, 2017: Hanoi police kidnap activist Truong Van Dung for a day-long interrogation about his connection with the Brotherhood for Democracy after he defied police summons.
+November 15, 2017: Hanoi police kidnapped activist Truong Van Dung for a day-long interrogation about his connection with the Brotherhood for Democracy after he defied police summons.
 He had staged a protest calling on APEC leaders to remember human rights.

-November 16, 2017: Three activists detained after meeting with EU representatives in Hanoi ahead of the EU-Vietnam Human Rights Dialogue in December.
-Nguyen Quang A, Bui Thi Minh Hang, and Pham Doan Trang were all detained and later released, but Trang was detained for several hours before being released in the evening and her communications devices were confiscated.
+November 16, 2017: Three activists were detained after meeting with EU representatives in Hanoi ahead of the EU-Vietnam Human Rights Dialogue in December.
+Nguyen Quang A, Bui Thi Minh Hang, and Pham Doan Trang were all detained and later released, but Trang was detained for several hours before being released in the evening, and her communications devices were confiscated.

-Mid-November 2017: Vietnam ranked “Not Free,” with score of 76/100 (100 is least free score) on Freedom House’s Freedom of the Net 2017 report
+Mid-November 2017: Vietnam ranked “Not Free,” with score of 76/100 (100 is least free score) on Freedom House’s Freedom of the Net 2017 report.

-November 21, 2017: Vietnamese civil society activists watched and intimidated following another series of meetings with foreign representatives to discuss the on-the-ground human rights situation in Vietnam.
+November 21, 2017: Vietnamese civil society activists were watched and intimidated following another series of meetings with foreign representatives to discuss the on-the-ground human rights situation in Vietnam.

-November 27, 2017: Journalist Nguyen Van Hoa sentenced to seven years in prison and three years of probation under Article 88 after an unannounced, brief trial in Ha Tinh, without legal representation.
+November 27, 2017: Journalist Nguyen Van Hoa was sentenced to seven years in prison and three years of probation under Article 88 after an unannounced, brief trial in Ha Tinh, without legal representation.
 Hoa had reported on the toxic Formosa environmental disaster that began in April 2016, sometimes using a drone.

-November 27, 2017: Targeted for his activism, Truong Van Dung’s home attacked with a mess of offensive materials, the second time in recent days.
+November 27, 2017: Targeted for his activism, Truong Van Dung’s home was attacked with a mess of offensive materials, the second time in recent days.

-November 30, 2017: Mother Mushroom’s appeal denied in a short, secretive trial.
+November 30, 2017: Mother Mushroom’s appeal was denied in a short, secretive trial.
 Supporters were attacked outside the courthouse and prohibited from entering.

-Early December 2017: Blogger Ho Van Hai (a.k.a Doctor Ho Hai) transferred from Phan Dang Luu detention center to Chi Hoa prison.
+Early December 2017: Blogger Ho Van Hai (a.k.a Doctor Ho Hai) was transferred from Phan Dang Luu detention center to Chi Hoa prison.